 Your audience may know of or about your brand, but that doesn’t mean that they actually know you.
 They must get you to know you, and this means going beyond the obvious and superficial aspects of your brand.

 You can get people to know you through your content by sharing some of the more intimate information about your brand, and you personally.
 The best place to start is by answering questions about your brand.
-What was the inspiration behind the brand?
+Why did you become a car accident lawyer in North Carolina?
+Or a divorce lawyer in Miami, Florida?
+What was the inspiration behind your firm’s brand?
 What are your goals, and how does you plan to achieve them through your firm?
 More importantly, how can you help your clients?

 It is also important to show some personality in your content.
 For example, sharing relevant real-life stories with your audience will help you connect with them at a deeper level based on shared experiences or perspectives.
 In addition, it is recommended to interact with your clients more closely via your company’s social media platforms.

 It can be a challenge getting everyone in your audience to like your brand – and, in reality, if everyone likes you, your brand is probably too bland.
 However, you can do it by getting them to connect and relate with it via a calculated content generation strategy.
 You can get more people in your audience to like you via your content by doing the following:

 - Creative, helpful legal content that focuses on answering your audience’s questions